 One of goals of Less Toys.
 More Play. series is to take a good long look at the toys you already have at home and decide to keep those that can be used for open-ended play.
 In other words, for imaginative / creative play where one toy can be used for play in many different ways.
-Today we have here lovely mommy blogger Amy who will share with us 5 imaginative ways to play with play food:
+Today we will share 5 imaginative ways to play with play food.

 Today I’m writing to share 5 different ways my kids play and imagine with play food.
 All of these activities give the kids a chance to act out real world situations, which they love.
 You can do these activities with any play food you already have, but I absolutely love the entire line of New Sprouts Play Food From Learning Resources.
 It’s high quality and really stands up to years of play.

 Kitchen Pretend Play

 The most obvious way to play with play food is to pretend you’re in the kitchen cooking dinner.
 Kids can set the table and prepare the meal, then you can all sit down to enjoy it together.
 But the fun and imaginative possibilities don’t end there.

 Several children’s museums near us have a grocery store set up and it’s been a favorite activity since they could toddle around pushing kid size grocery carts.
 At home, the kids can set up their play food on a bookshelf or table.
 If you have a Cash Register, set that up nearby.

 Then let the kids shop until their hearts content, filling their baskets and checking out.
 You can extend play by having them take their purchases “home” to their play kitchen and put them away in the cupboards.